- Automatically with an indexing queue

 Virtual replicas are not available on the Grow plan.

-per index.
-The extension informs you if you exceed this limit.
+The Algolia AI Search & Discovery extension informs you if you exceed this limit.

 Scoped configuration

-The extension creates a product index for each Algolia-enabled store (or “store view”) in your Magento instance.
-To keep within the virtual replica limits on a single index, use the store view selector to configure your sorting attributes for each store independently.
+The Algolia AI Search & Discovery extension creates a product index for each Algolia-enabled store (or “store view”) in your Magento instance.
+To keep within the virtual replica limits on an index, use the store view selector to configure your sorting attributes for each store independently.
 Choose the website or store view where you wish to apply the desired changes.
 For a website scope, remove the Use Default check mark and configure your sorting attributes accordingly:

 Index settings

-Configure these product index settings in the Magento dashboard:searchableAttributes
+Configure these product index settings in your store’s Magento Admin:searchableAttributescustomRankingunretrievableAttributesattributesForFacetingmaxValuesPerFacetremoveWordsIfNoResults

 For more information, see Custom backend events.